We believe that people are more likely to recover from their addictions with help and support – from professionals as well as their peers.

 Sober coaches, also called recovery coaches or companions, offer experienced support particularly in the early stages of recovery.

-They work one-on-one with clients, giving an individualised with individualised and collaborative recovery in number of ways.
+They work one-on-one with clients, giving an individualised and collaborative recovery in a number of ways.

 Many sober coaches and companions are those who are in recovery themselves, and they can provide support and identification for the alcoholic or addict.
 For many individuals, active addiction has stolen their friendships and families.
 A sober companion can offer friendship in this time, which can be invaluable.
 They can talk to you, help you with cravings and be a friend.
 After treatment, you may wish to bring your sober companion to social events where you fear relapse or accompany you to 12 step meetings for the first time.